jjmelancon/massmusicconvert/README.md

 ## wip!

-massmusicconvert is a Python3 script that recursively scans a directory in an effort to find music files. this list is passed to ffmpeg for conversion. i plan on extending this project to support more media files like videos in the future, as well as considering adding support for ripping music. this project is gplv3, use it however you would like within the terms of the license.
+massmusicconvert is a Python3 script that recursively scans a directory in an effort to find music files. this list is passed to ffmpeg for conversion. i plan on extending this project to support more media files like videos in the future, as well as *lightly* considering adding support for scraping metadata. this project is gplv3, use it however you would like within the terms of the license.

+## supported platforms:

+linux: yes. tested on Arch Linux 5.15 with Python 3.10.1
+macos: maybe. i do not own a mac and am too lazy to make a virtual machine at this time. all linux commands should interface properly with their unix counterparts, but don't count on it.
+windows 10/11: no. windows uses a vastly different directory structure than a unix or linux type system, using C:\ as root as well as using backslashes instead of forward slashes like a sane operating system.

 ## task list: